RobbieJennings/nix-config/docs/home-manager-options.md

 ## backup\.enable

-Whether to enable enable restic backup\.
+Whether to enable backup with rclone and restic\.